Pinpoint tests — car equipped with OSC

 Yes

-STAY in PID/Data Monitor and Record.
+STAY in PID/Data Monitoring and Recording mode.
 Go to E2

 No

 REPEAT the procedure to ENTER the PID.
-If the vehicle does not enter the PID, REFER to PCED for information on PCM diagnostics.
+If the vehicle does not enter the PID, REFER to PCED for PCM diagnostic information.

-• Does the TSS or OSS speed PID increase and decrease according to changes in engine speed and vehicle speed?
+• Does the TSS or OSS speed PID increase and decrease according to the change in engine speed and vehicle speed?

 Yes